 PARAMESWARAN'S SPECIAL WYNAD PEPPER

-Single Estate .
-Ripened on vine .
+Vine Ripened .
 Hand Harvested .
 Sun Dried .
-Tiny batches

-The finest pepper in India and arguably the world grows in the Wynad Plateau in Kerala.
-Parameswaran's pepper is grown on our small estate in Wynad , in a beautiful valley where elephants are common and tigers are still occasionally seen.
+The finest pepper in India and arguably the world grows in the Wayanad plateau in Kerala.
+Parameswaran's organic pepper is grown on our small estate in Wayanad, in a beautiful valley where elephants are common and tigers are still occasionally seen.
 Peppercorns are the fruit of the vine piper nigrum.
-Only natural water buffalo and cow manure and compost is used.
+Only organic natural water buffalo and cow manure and compost is used.

 JILL NORMAN - SPICE EXPERT , FOOD WRITER - PENGUIN BOOKS

 "EACH TIME I USE PARA'S SPECIAL WAYANAD PEPPER ALL THE QUALITIES I FIRST EXPERIENCED – ITS COMPLEXITY, FRUITY PUNGENCY, HEAT, BITE AND CLEAN, PENETRATING AFTERTASTE – ARE APPARENT.
 IF YOU CAN FIND IT ONLINE OR IN A GOOD FOOD SHOP NEAR YOU IT IS WELL WORTH TRYING THIS REMARKABLE HAND-HARVESTED PARA'S SPECIAL WAYANAD PEPPER."